Testicular torsion repair

-Because this surgery is most often done as an emergency, there is usually not enough time to have medical tests beforehand.
-You may have an imaging test (usually ultrasound) to check for blood flow and tissue death.
+Most of the time, this surgery is done as an emergency, so there is often too little time to have medical tests beforehand.
+You may have an imaging test (most often ultrasound) to check for blood flow and tissue death.

-You will probably be given pain medicine and be sent to a urologist for surgery as soon as possible.
-A urologist is a doctor who specializes in the surgery and treatment of genital and urinary problems and diseases.
+Most of the time, you will be given pain medicine and sent to a urologist for surgery as soon as possible.

 After the Procedure

-Pain medicine, rest, and ice packs will relieve pain and swelling after surgery.
-Do not put the ice directly on your skin.
-Wrap it in a towel or cloth.
-Rest at home for several days.
+- Rest at home for several days.
 You may wear a scrotal support for a week after surgery.

-Avoid strenuous activity for 1 to 2 weeks, and sexual activity for about 4 to 6 weeks.
-Start doing your normal activities slowly.
+- Avoid strenuous activity for 1 to 2 weeks.
+Slowly start doing your normal activities.

 If surgery is done in time, you should have a complete recovery.
-When it is done within 12 hours after symptoms begin, the testicle can be saved about 70% of the time.
+When it is done within 12 hours after symptoms begin, the testicle can be saved most of the time.

-If one testicle has to be removed, the remaining healthy testicle should provide enough hormones for normal male growth, sex life, and fertility.
+If 1 testicle has to be removed, the remaining healthy testicle should provide enough hormones for normal male growth, sex life, and fertility.

 Ban KM, Easter JS.
-Selected urologic problems.
-In: Marx JA, Hockberger RS, Walls RM, et al, eds.
+Selected urologic problems In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice .
-7th ed.
-Philadelphia, Pa: Mosby Elsevier; 2009:chap 97.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2014:chap 99.

 Barthold JS.
 Abnormalities of the testes and scrotum and their surgical management.
 In: Wein AJ, ed.
 Campbell-Walsh Urology .
 10th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 132.
+Philadelphia, PA: Elsevier Saunders; 2012:chap 132.